internationfizz7/CadContest2023/README.md

 # Cadcontest2023
-This is the full code of the cadcontest2023_problemB which gets the "佳作" award This code is able to handle 3D placement including macros and cells while minimizing HPWL The 3D IC concerning issues TSVs is also considered.
+This is the full code of the cadcontest2023_problemB which gets the "佳作" award.

+This code is able to handle 3D placement including macros and cells while minimizing HPWL The 3D IC concerning issues TSVs is also considered.